 - Theoretical foundation - the programme also gives you a solid grounding in translation theory which will inform your practice or prepare you for future study

 - Employability - our graduates go on to pursue a range of interesting careers such as setting up their own translation companies, translating literary anthologies and working as project managers for international companies.
 Over the past three years, 93% of Translation Studies students were in work and/or further study six months after graduation.

-- Links with industry - we host a series of talks on 'The Translation Profession' which brings speakers with a range of expertise in the translation industry - employers, freelancers, publishers, representatives of national and international organisations - and where students can gain a further insight into the profession.
+- Links with industry - we host a series of talks on 'The Translation Profession' which brings speakers with a range of expertise in the translation industry - employers, freelancers, publishers, representatives of national and international organisations - and where students can gain further insight into the profession.

 The language into which you intend to translate should be the language in which you have mother tongue competence, or alternatively your language of habitual use.
 In the latter case, you may be asked to provide evidence of proficiency.

-It will normally be necessary to have training to degree level in the language(s) from which you intend to translate.
+It will normally be necessary to have the training to degree level in the language(s) from which you intend to translate.
 If you do not hold a degree in your ‘second’ language, you may be asked to provide other evidence of proficiency.
-If you do not hold a languages or humanities-related degree, you may be asked to provide evidence of relevant work experience.
+If you do not hold languages or humanities-related degree, you may be asked to provide evidence of relevant work experience.